dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 and overriding the TERM environment variable.
 A **terminfo** entry appropriate for the actual terminal must be available.

-**ncdirect_init(3)** makes available a very restricted subset of Notcurses functionality.
+**ncdirect_init(3)** makes available a restricted subset of Notcurses functionality.
 This subset is intended to be interleaved with user-generated output, and is limited to coloring and styling.
 Direct mode is documented in **notcurses_direct(3)**.

 ## Output